jenkinsci/jms-messaging-plugin/README.md

 ## Change Log

+#### Version 1.1.17 (April 19, 2020)

+- Correct regression introduced in 1.1.16 that caused the CI Event configuration of Pipeline jobs to appear to have been reset upon configuring the job.

 #### Version 1.1.16 (April 9, 2020)

+**WARNING: This version contains a regression involving the display of job configuration data of Pipeline jobs.
+ Please use v1.1.17**

 - Correct presentation of data model for CI Notifier and CI Subscriber (#187) @scoheb
 - Correct location of RabbitMQPublisherProviderData help files (#188) @scoheb